miku/unzippa/README.md

 ```

 Performance: Finding 45000 files with `find`, about 2s.
 Finding files and
 running `unzip -p` on each of them: 13min.
-Using unzippall on the same fileset:
+Using `unzippall` on the same
-2min.
+fileset: about 2min.